 In town squares and deep in the woods, in secret and on public display, white men, women, and children participated in the kidnapping, mutilation, and killing of African Americans said to have committed serious crimes or minor affronts on white honor.
 Because lynching was killing that took place outside of the legal system, accusations of wrongdoing were never argued in courts of law.
 (Many more African Americans were condemned through swift show trials under the guise of justice.)
 The innocent were murdered again and again.
 At the height of the lynching epidemic, in the 1890s, one African American was killed somewhere in the South every four days.

 The history of lynching ought to grab us by the collar, compel us to confront fundamental truths — among them, that the present is an ongoing exchange with the past.
 History is not a long-distance conversation with the dead.
 The past is persistently present as it perpetuates the old lies of race, tribe, and hierarchy.
 To tell the truth, we must understand the lies — the outrages — that have produced our present moment.

 This will be a long journey: it must not end.
 To survive and flourish together, at a time when scarcities of opportunity and civility grow ever more apparent, we will need grace, dignity, and intention — a broad-based commitment to fairness and unity.
 We're hard at work with the hope that this film proves a worthwhile step in the right directions.

 Indeed, we are mindful that, as historian Kidada Williams has written, "[a]nswering the question 'How many were killed?' was and is important for understanding the history of this violence, but the numbers represent a small portion of the work that lynching scholars have needed to do" (Journal of American History (2016) 103 (1): p.
 212).
-The individual humanity of each victim and each family member is profoundly important to us and powerfully shapes our film, even as we note here admittedly incomplete and complicated metrics regarding lynching's scale and scope.
+The individual humanity of each victim and each family member is profoundly important to us and powerfully shapes our film, even as we note here admittedly incomplete and complicated figures regarding lynching's scale and scope.